-India is battling an unprecedented spike in coronavirus cases.
-Millions are suffering and in desperate need of food and basic essentials.
-There is an acute shortage of oxygen and other medical supplies for the patients.
 In 2020, IDRF donated $127,000 to India, $10,000 to Nepal, and $67,155 to the USA to provide relief kits to thousands of people hit hard by the pandemic.
-The situation in India today is a lot worse than it was last year.
+The situation in India became a lot worse in 2021 than it was last year.

 How is IDRF helping?

 During the second wave of the pandemic, IDRF sent $778,348 (April 2021 to September 2021) in relief grants to 17 states to provide oxygen plants, ventilators, and concentrators, grocery kits, help to patients in finding hospital beds, transportation to vaccination centers, organizing vaccination camps and recovery centers, and dignified cremation of dead patients, etc. To meet the demands during the surge of coronavirus cases and to prepare for future waves, IDRF also provided oxygen plants for small/medium hospitals